A

-1. Tara and Jim are joined together by their love for each other
+1. Tara and Jim are joined together by

 Love is a vague word that can have many meanings in English.
 In Greek there are five words for the different kinds of love we include in one word.